murchandamus/bips/bip-update-process.md

 Subsequent to the activation of this BIP, the Status field of any existing BIPs that do not fit the specification in this BIP are updated to the corresponding values prescribed in this BIP.

+#### Discussion header

+The Post-History header is replaced with the Discussion header in all BIPs.

 #### Licenses

 The licenses of existing BIPs remain untouched.